rrnyquist/ebenezer/_Scripture/ESV/43_John.md

 but I do as the Father has commanded me, so that the world may know that I love the Father.
 Rise, let us go from here. ^1431

 I am the true vine, and my Father is the vinedresser. ^1501

-Every branch in me that does not bear fruit he takes away, and every branch that does bear fruit he prunes, that it may bear more fruit. ^1502
+Every branch of mine that does not bear fruit he takes away, and every branch that does bear fruit he prunes, that it may bear more fruit. ^1502

 Already you are clean because of the word that I have spoken to you. ^1503